rmurphey/mulberry/OTA.md

 store submission and approval), but still gets the content update bundled along with the new app store version when it installs it.

-If the nature of the change to your app's content is such that only the newer version of the source code is able to process it without breaking, then the receivers of the this OTA (Devices A and B) could be stuck for weeks with a broken app and no way to fix it.
+**Note: If the nature of the change to your app's content is such that only the newer version of the source code is able to process it without breaking, then the receivers of the this OTA (Devices A and B) could be stuck for weeks with a broken app and no way to fix it.**

 ## OTA with Existing App, Publish on Approval